Last Updated on May 23, 2023 by admin

 6. Take a Sailing Tour

 Board a traditional wind-jammer as you see views of Maine from the coast!
 Sail through Casco Bay and enjoy the sights.
-You can see more sailing and booking information here.

 7. Eastern Promenade